-The anticipated construction budget is approximately $5 million.
-Ashley McGraw has worked closely with the client and a multidisciplinary team of consultants to identify the programmatic and functional needs of the end users and develop strategies to develop a new model for the complex which resulted in a stable building envelope and significant improvements to the functionality and energy efficiency of the greenhouse complex.
+Ashley McGraw worked closely with the client and a multidisciplinary team of consultants to identify the programmatic and functional needs of the end users, identify building envelop concerns and solutions, and develop strategies for the complex which resulted in a stable building envelope and significant improvements to the functionality and energy efficiency of the greenhouse complex.

 Photos by John Griebsch Photography